-Balance Your Body and Mind with Fall Yoga
+Balance Your Body and Mind with Calming Fall Yoga

 For example, the original meaning of vinyasa is to connect the poses with the thread of the breath.
-This involves focusing the mind on the breath and allowing the body to move with the breath.
-When we move in this way, our prana flows through the body and energy field, which enlivens, energizes, and heals us.
+This involves focusing the mind on the breath and allowing the body to move with the breath, awakening our prana.

 However, with more people living and eating in a way that aggravates vata dosha, vinyasa seems to have developed the connotation of fast movement.
 This is understandable—moving quickly is appealing when vata dosha is in excess and we feel like we need to get somewhere.

 The issue is that a rapid flow can actually further increase vata dosha and cause imbalance if the connection with the breath is lost.
 It can also lead to injury if we are making repetitive misaligned movements at a fast pace.

 So I offer this simple vinyasa sequence to calm all three doshas during vata season.
 This sequence will focus on vinyasa in its truest sense, incorporating smooth breathing and moderate to slow continuous movement.